 It is often said that Sunday morning is the most segregated hour in America.
 The frequent implication seems to be, the church is the most racist gathering place in America.
 But is the presence of an all-white church evidence of a bigoted church?
 I think not, even though I recognize there are racially prejudiced people and churches in America.

 The church I serve now is noticeably multi-racial.
-This includes blacks, Asians from many countries, and whites; there are a host of non-white adopted children, from many countries, who have been adopted by white couples.
+This includes blacks, Asians from many countries, and whites; there are a host of non-white children from many countries who have been adopted by white couples.
 We have had biracial married couples as well as black and white families.
 I like pastoring such a church.
 I suspect there are many who pastor predominately white or all-white churches who would as well.

 Oftentimes, a black family goes to a predominately white church for no other reason than they desire to, and they feel as loved and welcomed as anyone.
 Lorine Spratt is such a person.
 She said in an article, “I, and many other Black congregants, attend a predominately White, Southern Baptist Evangelical Church.
 We attend there because we are free to do so, we’ve been welcomed, and we’re seen and treated as brothers and sisters in Christ.”

 There was a biracial couple (he was white and she was black) with three black children (from her previous marriage) who joined my previous church for a season, and the church was all white.
 After a while, the family left our church.
 Everything I knew evidenced they were accepted, loved, and cherished in the church body.
 The teenage black sons were just a regular part of the youth group.